mgreiler/se-unlocked/Transcripts/EP_20_Tudor_Girba.md

+---
-# Transcript Episode 20 with Tudor Girba
+episode: "Transcript Episode 20 with Tudor Girba"
+permalink: /changing-develop-software
+status: publish
+type: transcript
+---

 ( intro music )
 **Michaela:**: [00:00:00] Hello, and welcome to the software engineering unlocked podcast.
 I'm your host, dr. McKayla.
 Before we start, I want to update you a